TheDGB/Multimode-Core/README.md

 # Donations

 Since multimode core support will always be active for now, updating and making multimode core a reality requires a lot of work and focused time, to support me, you can donate or give us a star on GitHub.
-It really motivates us!
+It really motivates me!
 I appreciate it in advance!

 ### Live Pix: https://livepix.gg/thedgb